-Police seeks warrant after arrest connected to death of Detroit woman
+DPD seeks warrant after arrest in Detroit woman’s death

 One arrest has been made in connection with the death of a 24-year-old Detroit woman who went missing last week after heading on a date with a man she met on a social media escorting website.